ReilySiegel/flexblock/doc/clojure.md

 or used to programming in languages like C, Python, or Java.
 If you want to read a comprehensive, but humorous introduction to Clojure, see [Clojure for the Brave and True](https://www.braveclojure.com/introduction/).
-However, I will attempt to give you a crash course.
+If you would prefer reference style docs, see the ClojureDocs [Quickref](https://clojuredocs.org/quickref).
+I will attempt to give you a crash course, but these resources are probably much better than what I could write.

 ## Clojure Syntax